Academich/reaction_space_ptsne/README.md

 * "optimization":
     * "lr": learning rate for the Adam optimizer
 * "training": section for training hyperparameters, which is used in `model.fit_model` function

-### Exploration of the results
-The script `visual_evaluation/visualize_projection.py` can be used to assess the visualization performance of a trained model.

-**Basic usage**
-Run the following commands in terminal:
-1. `export PYTHONPATH=<directory of the project>`
-2. `python3 rendering_server.py`
-3. `python3 visual_evaluation/render_reactions.py -d <path to validation dataset> -m <path to model>` Explore the map of reaction space in a Bokeh application.